-Club Hybrid – an Open Demonstration Building in Graz
+Club Hybrid – an Open Demonstrative Building in Graz

 Club Hybrid is an active intervention.
 It questions current urban planning policies and encourages research and discussion of possible ways to reinterpret and push the limits of urban space with the goal of creating an applied practice of production and quality living in an urban environment.